CortexIntelligentAutomation/docs/content/en/docs/2025.3/FAQs/change-logging-levels/change-all-logging.md

 # {{% param title %}}

-To change logging levels for all services, the below PowerShell script can be used to make a REST call against your {{% ctx %}} platform.
+To change the Logging Level for all services, the below PowerShell script can be used to make a REST call against your {{% ctx %}} platform.

 1. Run Windows PowerShell ISE as Administrator.
 1. Copy the following script into the PowerShell window: